ludwig-ai/ludwig-docs/docs/developer_guide/contributing.md

 projects it made possible, shout out on Twitter every time it has helped you, or simply star the repo to say "thank you".

-Check out the official [ludwig docs](https://ludwig-ai.github.io/ludwig-docs/) to get oriented around the codebase, and join the community!
+Check out the official [Ludwig docs](https://ludwig-ai.github.io/ludwig-docs/) to get oriented around the codebase, and join the community!

 ## Open Issues